 2. An antagonist

 Most classic villains are antagonists, but an antagonist can also be an otherwise good person whose circumstances have put them in conflict with the central character.
-They might even be a friend or loved one who has made different choices or has a contrasting view of the world.
-This could be someone like a parent who can’t agree with their child’s plans for the future, even though the choices they make come from a place of love.
+They might even be a friend or loved one who has made different choices or has a contrasting view of the world—for example, a parent who can’t agree with their child’s plans for the future, even though the choices they make come from a place of love.

 You can find out more about antagonists in literature, and how to craft a dynamic, compelling villain, here.